kmolan/const_poly/README.md

 anmolkathail@gmail.com

 ## TODO
-Make the function approximation cycles a configurable value improve approximations do not ignore doctests
+-  Make the function approximation cycles a configurable value
+-  improve approximations
+-  do not ignore doctests
+-  better tests
+-  polynomial operations like add/multiply ?